sfg-taxonpages/hoppers/pages/about.md

 ---
 title: About
 contact_email: arboridia@gmail.com
-copyright: All content is CC 0 so that it maybe be shared throughout the world in places like Wikipedia.
+copyright: All content is CC0 so that it maybe be shared throughout the world and used without any restrictions.
 citation: Dmitriev, D.A. et al., 2022 onward.
 World Auchenorrhyncha Database.
 Available at https://hoppers.speciesfile.org.
 ---